Is an Inheritance a Marital Asset in Utah?

 As opposed to giving the reigns to a court—an outside third party—who does not know the spouses’ situations firsthand, we believe it is more advantageous for divorcing couples to personally decide on fair ways to break up their belongings.
 We can accomplish this through a marital settlement agreement anytime before the final divorce judgment.

 If you have questions about inheritance, we want to help.
-Contact David Pedrazas for a free consultation today!
+Contact David Pedrazas for a Legal Case Review today!